sparkflows/sparkflows-docs/docs/tutorials/time-series/Stock-forecasting-for-Inventory-Management.rst

 Node 3 - Prophet
 ++++++++++++++++

-Used Facebook Prophet to create the ML model.
+Uses Facebook Prophet to create the ML model.

 **General Section of Prophet Model**

-* Set Date column in DS column field
+* Sets Date column in DS column field
 * Y is the target variable.
-Set it to the Sales column
+Sets it to the Sales column
-* Set Growth as linear or logistic
+* Sets Growth as linear or logistic
-* We are using prophet model so it is sufficient to select seasonality in auto mode
+* We use prophet model so that it is sufficient to select seasonality in auto mode
 * Set mode of seasonality as additive or multiplicative
 * Set confidence Interval (0 to 1) which gives a range of plausible values for the parameter of interest.